0xCurvy/curvy-docs/docs/index.md

 features:
   - title: Get Started with Curvy
     link: /get-started-with-curvy
-    details: Learn how to create your wallet, set up your Curvy ID, and start sending and receiving assets privately.
+    details: Create your wallet, set up your Curvy ID and start sending and receiving funds privately.

   - title: How Curvy Works
     link: /how-curvy-works
+    details: Learn how Curvy protects your privacy using stealth addresses, view tags, and best practices.

   - title: Technical Documentation
     link: /technical-documentation.html
+    details: Dive deeper into Curvy’s cryptographic design, wallet architecture, and stealth transaction mechanics.

   - title: Research & Protocol Versions
     link: /research-and-protocol-versions
+    details: Explore the academic research behind Curvy and see how the protocol is evolving.

 ---